Reaching post-menopause should be a liberating experience. No more having to think about periods or even contraception!

 Even though you might still feel a little low, we hope you’re over the worst of those perimenopausal symptoms – what a nightmare that was!
 Still, it can be a little hard to see the wood for the trees after the huge drop in hormone levels, so here’s what we think you need to know post-menopause.

 First off, your life is most certainly not over, you’re just entering another phase of womanhood and a pretty empowering one too.
-We like the Chinese approach as they refer to the menopause as “a second spring” to celebrate a woman’s midlife wisdom, confidence and enlightenment.
-A belief that with age comes a naturally earned respect based on life experiences, knowledge and a more surefooted approach to the everyday.
-An acceptance and embracing of ageing and change.
+We like the Chinese approach as they refer to menopause as “a second spring” to celebrate a woman’s midlife wisdom, confidence and enlightenment.
+A belief that with age comes a naturally-earned respect based on life experiences, knowledge, and a more surefooted approach to the everyday.
+Managing menopause is all about acceptance and embracing change.

 Looking after yourself is key to coping post-menopause.
 To help your body redress the balance resulting from the drop in those hormone levels, it’s really important to be mindful of your overall health.
 There can be some long-term health issues associated with post-menopause and while you may not suffer from them, it’s important to be aware of them.